 A couple of years ago I realised that perhaps I was wrong.
 That not only are naturally occurring, unhydrogenated fats are ok, but they can also heal and help to prevent many illnesses and diseases.
 Now I kick myself for missing out on all those ‘newly’ discovered benefits of a formerly evil coconut oil for the last 30 years of my life.

 Yes, coconut oil is the new wunderkind of the dietary world – ‘the miracle oil’ – and as its popularity grows, so do the questions about its types, uses, storage and applications.
 It’s a staple in paleo cooking but there are many more uses of coconut oil the kitchen.
 That’s why I wanted to create a useful reference guide.
 To answer common questions about the coconut oil and to give you new ideas on how to use this fantastic ingredient.

 Benefits of coconut oil

-Coconut oil has many benefits, from being directly associated with specific positive health effects to acting as an aid in certain body functions.
-I’ve read through dozens of papers, articles and blog posts and collated the following list of known/claimed benefits.
-Some claims are based on preliminary research and studies so I encourage you to read more on the topics in your spare time.
-Based on what’s been studied and reported, coconut oil does the following:
+Coconut oil has many reported benefits.
+It is associated with specific positive health effects and can act as an aid in certain body functions.
+I’ve read through dozens of articles and blog posts and collated the following list of known and claimed benefits.
+Some claims are based on preliminary research and studies, so I encourage you to read more on the topics in your spare time.
+Based on what’s been studied and reported, coconut oil can assist with the following: